rauchg/weplay/Readme.md

 Then run it with the following ENV vars:

-- `WEPLAY_ROM` - pointing to the rom you want to emulate
 - `WEPLAY_PORT` - pointing to the port you want to listen on (`3001`)
 - `WEPLAY_REDIS` - redis uri (`localhost:6379`)